deeptir18/cornflakes-scripts/README.md

 part of Figure 5.
-Figure 8 (Redis integration with the twitter trace) and Figure 7 (comparison to existing libraries on the twitter trace) show Cornflakes provides gains compared to existing software serialization approaches, even in a highly optimized custom system like Redis.
+Figure 8 (Redis integration with the twitter trace) and Figure 7 (comparison to existing libraries on the twitter trace) show Cornflakes provides gains compared to existing software serialization approaches.
 Figure 12 shows that the hybrid approach offers some gain.
 The portion of Figure 5 validates our current threshold choice of 512; the full heatmap takes days to run (but we provide instructions for that as well).